Loews Corporation research snapshot

 information Richness

 A-level information richness.
-Loews has decades of SEC filings, annual shareholder letters, subsidiary disclosures, exchange quote data, and third-party financial coverage.
+Loews has decades of SEC filings, annual shareholder letters, subsidiary disclosures, the Q1 2026 earnings release, exchange quote data, and multiple third-party financial datasets that cross-validated to within 0.01% on market cap and under 3% on attributable net income.

 bias Check

 The main AI bias risk is over-crediting the Tisch family capital allocation record and treating the conglomerate discount as automatic upside.
-The reverse check asks whether CNA underwriting, Boardwalk legal exposure, energy demand, hotel cyclicality, and holding-company expenses can offset buyback-driven per-share gains.
+The reverse check asks whether CNA reserve development, Boardwalk legal exposure, energy demand, hotel cyclicality, and holding-company expenses can offset buyback-driven per-share gains.

 ai Confidence

-High for 2025 audited revenue, net income, book value, shares, parent cash and investments, Q1 2026 results, market cap math, and technical inputs.
+High for the July 31, 2026 quote, market cap math, FY2025 revenue and attributable net income, Q1 2026 results, book value, shares, parent liquidity, Boardwalk backlog, and technical inputs.
 Medium for segment valuation and forecast ranges because Loews is a holding company with insurance, pipeline, hotel, litigation, and market multiple variables.

 investment Certainty

 Medium.
-The data record is strong, but investment certainty is lower because intrinsic value depends on subsidiary cycles, litigation outcomes, discount-to-sum-of-parts, and continued repurchases at attractive prices.
+The data record is strong, but investment certainty is lower because intrinsic value depends on subsidiary cycles, CNA reserve development, litigation outcomes, discount-to-sum-of-parts, and continued repurchases at attractive prices.

 Quick verdict table